code-with-amitk/Code-examples/System-Design/Concepts/README.md

 <a name=d></a>
 # Distributed System
 - Collection of computing elements that appears to its users as a 1 system giving 1 system view ie end users does not notice that he is dealing with processes, data and control are dispersed across the nodes.
-- All transactions in distributed systems Follow ACID(Atomic, Consistency, Isolated, Durable)
+- All transactions in distributed systems Follow [ACID](/System-Design/Concepts/Terms/README.md#acid)
 ## Components of DS
 - *1. Middleware* It hides he differences in H/W and OS from each application.
 - *2. Broker* All application commnicate with each other using broker.